gmdsi/GMDSI_notebooks/docs/part2/freyberg_prior_monte_carlo.md

 print('number of realization in the ensemble before dropping: ' + str(obs_df.shape[0]))
 ```

-    number of realization in the ensemble before dropping: 500

 ```python
 obs_df = obs_df.loc[obs_df.failed_flag==0,:]
 print('number of realization in the ensemble **after** dropping: ' + str(obs_df.shape[0]))
 ```

-    number of realization in the ensemble **after** dropping: 500

 Are they the same?
 Good, that means none failed.
 If any had failed, this would be an opportunity to go and figure out why, by identifying the parameter realisations that failed and figuring out why they may have had trouble converging.
 This might lead to discovering inadequacies in the model configuration and/or parameterisation.
 Better to catch them now, before spending alot of effort history matching the model...